 It may sound like a bad practice, but we approached this way to help you find and edit the theme's CSS in one single place.

-We designed the theme in both light and dark themes, so you can choose to use both according to your user's OS settings, or you can manage it using a local cookie.
+We designed the theme in light and dark, so you can choose to use both according to your user's OS settings or manage it using a local cookie.

 The API endpoints are validated and protected with Zod, which also helps with strong-typing.